USEPA/WNTR/documentation/framework.rst

 Software framework
 ======================================

-Before using WNTR, it is helpful to understand the software framework and limitations.
+Before using WNTR, it is helpful to understand the software framework.
-WNTR uses object oriented programming to generate water network models and access simulators.
+WNTR uses object oriented programming.
+The main classes used to generate water network models and run simulations are described below, followed by a list of software limitations.

 Water network model
 ----------------------